Metadrama/AudioStreamer/audio_streamer/win_server/README.md

 - `AUDIOSTREAMER_SINGLE_CLIENT` (true/false, default true)
 - `AUDIOSTREAMER_ADB_REVERSE` (true/false, default true)

+Wi‑Fi/LAN setup
+- Ensure Windows Firewall allows inbound TCP on ports 7350 and 7352 for this app.
+- For automatic discovery, also allow inbound UDP on port 7531.
+- Phone and PC must be on the same network (Wi‑Fi/LAN) or reachable via VPN.
+- In the Android app, set Server URL to `http://<PC_LAN_IP>:7350/stream.opus` and tap Connect.

+Automatic discovery (optional)
+- The server listens for UDP discovery on port 7531.
+The Android app can broadcast a probe and the server replies with its Opus/PCM ports and hostname.
 Notes
 - Most Windows systems use 48 kHz stereo for the system mix.
 If yours differs, streaming still works — the server resamples to 48 kHz stereo.
 - Only one client is allowed at a time (simple and stable).
 If needed, we can add multi-client fanout later.